Aleph-Alpha/pharia-kernel-sdk-rs/README.md

 ### Update `.cargo/config.toml`

-Add the name and the index URL of the JFrog registry, as well as a corresponding credential provider to the global or a local Cargo configuration file.
+Add the name and the index URL of the JFrog registry, as well as a corresponding credential provider to the global or a local Cargo configuration file at `.cargo/config.toml`.

 ```toml
 [registries]